 That supposed Asian Dragonboat Championship was not an IDBF event.
 China Daily, the local news daily covering the event, reported that the ADC had only 200-plus participating paddlers from a mere 8 countries, a far cry from IDBF-hosted competitions which are more competitive and bring out thousands of paddlers.

 In many more press releases, PCKDF claims that it holds the world records in certain events.
 (Please read: Philippines Breaks World Records on Way to 4 Gold Haul in Taiwan Dragon Boat Meet) Perhaps, they should be more truthful and simply call it an ICF record, not a world record.
 Again, ICF is not the recognized world governing body for the sport.
 It is the IDBF.
-Their bogus world records will pale in comparison to that of the IDBF’s.
+Their bogus world records will pale in comparison to that of the records set in IDBF tournaments.
 This was clearly exposed in the recent Asian Games, where PCKDF’s supposed best times were no match to the regular opposition.

 In another press release, PCKDF claimed that ‘we in the PCKDF have a close relationship with (IDBF President) Mike Thomas because we see each other during big international races.’
 Why bring Mike Thomas into the picture?
 The statement is obviously a crude attempt to get in the good graces of the recognized world governing body.
 It was also a silly effort to fool Philippine sports authorities into believing that the PCKDF is recognized by the world governing body.
 For the record, Mike Thomas has clearly stated that the recognized and legitimate dragonboat organization in the country – insofar as the IDBF is concerned – is the PDBF, not the PCKDF.
 After the PCKDF’s cheap attempt to use him as a stamp of legitimacy over itself, Thomas has stated that henceforth, he will no longer attend any more dragon boat race where a contending national canoe federation is present.